Pridnestrovian Moldavian Soviet Socialist Republic: Opposition to PMSSR

 While the PMSSR was popular in Transnistria's cities, there was considerable opposition in rural communities.
 While OSTK supporters took control of city soviets in 1990, this was not the case in most of the raion soviets with their agricultural constituencies.
-The new leadership of the Grigoriopol raion soviet did not support the separatist movement and the new Dubossary and Slobozia raion soviets actively supported the government in Chișinău.
+The new leadership of the Grigoriopol raion soviet did not support the separatist movement and the new Dubăsari and Slobozia raion soviets actively supported the government in Chișinău.

 Occasionally rural loyalists expressed their opposition with appeals and rallies.
 This was the case on 16 September 1990 when a meeting against the PMSSR was held in the village Lunga, near Dubăsari, with participants from all over Transnistria.

 The loyalist raion soviets expressed their opposition by flying the Moldovan flag, and refusing to accept the jurisdiction of Tiraspol.
 On 17 September the Moldovan government held a working session in Dubăsari in the building of the raion soviet which was loyal to the central authorities in Chișinău.

 Moreover, many Transnistrian civil servants, including the police, employees of the public prosecutor's, and employees of the court system remained loyal to the government in Chișinău.
 These were often the targets of violence and intimidation as Transnistrian authorities attempted to take control of loyalist governmental institutions.
 Seizing these state institutions took more than a year, and it was finished only after the War of Transnistria.